Seatis/my-teaching-materials/java-spring/mvc-intro/README.md

 |[Using IntelliJ, the basics of MVC (Djalas)](https://www.youtube.com/watch?v=Ke7Tr4RgRTs) - while he uses DAO, he also shows how to 1) make an installable version to run on another machine 2) use a Chrome add-in to send different RequestMethods 3) refactor to create an Interface after the fact to then build an alternative Data Access layer 4) uses  `@Qualifier` and reinforces how SpringBoot, `@Bean` and `@Autowired` work. _Note_ this is the basis of a workshop.|56:53|

 ### Optional : Vega Tutorial
 The Vega MVC CRUD videos cover a more involved example.
 It's well-worked, covering much of what are core to this course: Thymeleaf, CrudRepository and Dependency Injection; and it also works in Security and Interceptor.
 As a later review, stepping through his code would reinforce a lot.
 But it's too involved as a starter tutorial.
-The site itself is a blog.
-It lists articles and also features lists of articles by author as we as restricting which users can admin blog articles.
+The projet is a blog site.
+It lists articles and also features lists of articles by author as well as restricting which users can admin blog articles.

 | Material | Time |
 |:---------|-----:|